bijaynayak/gopherlabs/Intermediate/deep_dive_into_Go_http_package.md

 program introduces functions from two packages, ` net/http ` and ` io/ioutil`.
 The ` http.Get` function makes an HTTP request and, if there is no error, returns the result in the response struct resp.
 The Body field of resp contains the server response as a readable stream.

-Next, ioutil.ReadAll reads the entire response; the result is stored in b.
+Next, ` ioutil.ReadAll ` reads the entire response; the result is stored in `b`.
 The Body stream is closed to avoid leaking resources, and Printf writes the response to the standard output.